-Recently, the team at Hildebrand Law has taken the time to explore what goes into a legal separation, what differentiates it from filing for divorce, the advantages spouses can get from taking this route, and what advantages a couple can find in a legal separation.
-While the advantages can make sense given certain situations and lifestyles, sometimes the separation agreement is less than agreeable for some spouses.
+Recently, the team at Hildebrand Law has taken the time to explore what goes into a legal separation, what differentiates it from filing for divorce, the advantages spouses can get from taking this route, and what benefits a couple can find in a legal separation.
+While the benefits can make sense given certain situations and lifestyles, sometimes the separation agreement is less than agreeable for some spouses.

 Today, the Hildebrand Law team wants to take a look at some of the potential disadvantages involved with legal separation agreements and why you may want to consider an alternative.
 If you need help with a family law matter or have questions regarding separation agreements, give the team at Hildebrand Law a call.

 A Legal Separation Renders You Unable to Remarry

 The nature of a legal separation is to eliminate most of the obligations of a married couple while keeping the essence of the vows and legal side of marriage intact.
 This means that, although separated, couples that have completed a separation agreement are still betrothed to one another.
 Though the spouses may have some agreement regarding their respective romantic lives, a legal separation does not end the marriage in its entirety.

 This means you cannot get remarried.
 This can make legal separation less desirable to couples who have intentions of moving on from the current marriage, even if they find themselves benefiting in other facets of their life.
 The ability to marry again means the capacity to move on for some, and this can be a strong deterrent for legal separation.

 Just as Much Complexity as You’d Find with a Divorce